 Let rest for at least 10 minutes.

-You can store your lasagne in the dish you bake it in or in separate airtight containers, ziplock bags or aluminium foil.
+You can store your lasagne in the dish you bake it in or in separate airtight containers, ziplock bags or aluminum foil.

 Before putting it in the fridge or freezer, allow it to cool completely (this can take 1-2 hours).
 By allowing it to cool, you help preserve the flavour and keep the fridge from heating up (which can be dangerous to the other food).